HWH26/Prompt-to-Session/README.md

 The purpose of the experiment was not to produce a release-ready track.
 It was to investigate whether prompt-driven AI agents could meaningfully participate in a complex, stateful desktop production workflow.

+## Reproducing the Workflow

+If you want to run the same prompt-driven process yourself rather than just inspecting the finished project, see [`HOW_TO_USE.md`](HOW_TO_USE.md).
+It covers copying the production plan in [`docs/`](docs/) and pasting it into an AI agent with desktop control of Ableton Live, along with tips on supervising the session, handling interruptions/handoffs, and validating the export.

 ## Tools Used

 - **ChatGPT** — initial prompt development and production planning